ibrahimokdadov/takaramOS/README.md

  * view basic statistics (number of items, number of user)
  * view list of users
  * delete specific user
+ * admin should be able to add custom category names to config.py
 * ability to search for items
 * messaging system to communicate with item owner from within the app.
  * send and recieve message about posted items